Lusin333/GPU-Overclocker/README.md

 * Is your PC not playing those games at a high enough FPS?
 * Worst of all, are you getting bullied because your computer isn't powerful enough to play the games you want?

-Don't worry about that anymore with the GPU Overclocker!
-Overclock your graphics card and get more performance out of your crappy computer!
+**With the GPU Overclocker, you don't need to worry about that anymore!
+Overclock your graphics card and get more performance out of your crappy computer!**

 ***